abialemuel/Monitoring-App/README.md

 # Monitoring App

-This service probes APIs using the http module.
-You can configure the APIs to probe by adding entries to the `probe_config.yaml` file.
+This service monitors APIs using the HTTP module.
+You can configure the APIs to be monitored by adding entries to the `probe_config.yaml` file.

 ## Features

-- **Performance Monitoring**: Continuously monitors device performance using the http module.
+- **Performance Monitoring**: Continuously monitors API performance using the http module.
 - **Error Tracking and Diagnostics**: Automatically detects and logs errors encountered during probing.
 - **Real-Time Alerts**: Integrates with Datadog to provide real-time alerts on performance issues.
 - **Code-Level Diagnostics**: Uses Datadog APM for tracing probe executions and diagnosing latency issues.
+- **Dependency Handling**: Supports making requests that depend on the results of previous probes.

 ## APM Integration